kaiicheng/Flask-E-Commerce-Project/README.md

 # Flask-E-Commerce-Project

+Testing demo on Flask:
 https://flask-e-commerce-project.ue.r.appspot.com/

+Testing demo on MongoDB:
 https://mongodb-member-system.ue.r.appspot.com/

 Welcome to our E-Commerce website, a modern and feature-rich online shopping platform powered by Python Flask, MongoDB, and hosted on Google Cloud Platform.
 This README provides an overview of the website, its features, and instructions for deployment.